ride-css/ride-css/docs/03-typography.md

 Ride-css comes with a typography scaffolding system.

-This mixin will automatically calculate these elemenents:
+This mixin will automatically calculate these elements:

 * headings (from h1 to h6)